Alex Case offers advice on how Business English and ESP teachers can stay motivated despite poor class attendance.

 1. Maintaining a feeling of making progress

 Even more than preparing a lesson and then finding they can’t use it, teachers can be demotivated by taking their lesson into class, scrapping it because few or no students turn up, taking the same lesson back in the next week etc. This can also be demotivating for the students who are attending.
-In place of this, the HR department, you, the teacher and the students will need to help make up a syllabus made up of single stand-alone lessons, e.g. a lesson on the Present Simple, followed by one on Telephoning, followed by the vocabulary of typical office actions.
+In place of this, the HR department, you, the teacher and the students will need to design a syllabus made up of single stand-alone lessons, e.g. a lesson on the Present Simple, followed by one on Telephoning, followed by the vocabulary of typical office actions.
 If any lesson is missed, the materials are passed on to the students who weren’t there before the next class (along with any answer keys, tapescripts and instructions to help them use it at home) and the class moves on to the next stand-alone lesson on the syllabus anyway.
 The same system can also be used if students do attend but the lesson content is different from what is on the syllabus due to special student requests for help on something, tiredness, etc.

-An unrelated thing that can also help students and teachers maintain a feeling of making progress is to get teachers to write regular progress reports on what their students have been studying (inside and outside of class), and how they have improved.
+An unrelated technique that can also help students and teachers maintain a feeling of making progress is to get teachers to write regular progress reports on what their students have been studying (inside and outside of class), and how they have improved.

 2. Making Business and ESP lesson preparation easier

-Business-English and ESP classes can take a lot of time to find the right materials for and many teachers find that very focused lessons can be demanding in terms of adapting or even writing materials.
+It can take a lot of time to find the right materials for Business-English and ESP classes and many teachers find that very focused lessons can be demanding in terms of adapting or even writing materials.
 As you said, this can make it particularly disheartening if they then can’t use the materials they have spent so much time on.
 The best way of helping teachers cut down on that preparation time is to build up a collection of files with materials for different business skills (telephoning, emailing) and types of business (architecture, oil industry).
 A less paper-intensive way of doing the same thing is to bookmark useful EFL and business magazine and newspaper sites in your web browser and let teachers have a look through them when they come in.
 If the teachers can’t come into the office very often, you can share those links with a blog links page or email of recent finds.

 3. Making sure they can use the lesson again